ShadowTemplate/OPPY/README.md

 In addition, I have rediscovered some little pleasures coming from situations that are disappearing in modern society.

-It is really hard to explain how engaging and funny can be common things such as travelling or eating when you are offline.
+It is really hard to explain how engaging and funny can be common things, such as travelling or eating, when you are offline.
 Just try, try and try again: you will slowly understand what I mean.

 Ah, sorry but... never expect *"Happy New Year!"* from me.